MHubAI/docker-automation/README.md

 ```

-The first command runs a dryrun so the user can check everything looks good.
+The first command runs a dry run so the user can check everything looks good.
 Once that checks out, you're free to run the second command.